apu52/METAVERSE/Projects/QR_ID_Card_Generator/README.md

 I have created a webpage which will generate your ID card with a QR.
+I have also added some styling now.